Rick Estrin & The Nightcats: Career

 Estrin was born in San Francisco, California in 1949, and fell in love with blues after his sister presented him with Ray Charles’ The Genius Sings The Blues when he was 12.
 He began playing harmonica at age 15, and by age 18 was beginning to work professionally.
 Early in his career he played with Lowell Fulson, Z.Z.
 Hill, Travis Phillips, and Fillmore Slim.Estrin names Sonny Boy Williamson II, Little Walter Jacobs and Baby Boy Warren as key inspirations.
 He played with and was mentored by Rodger Collins (whose 45rpm recordings include "She's Looking Good" and "Foxy Girls" In Oakland).
 Estrin moved to Chicago when he was 19 and worked with bluesmen Sam Lay, Johnny Littlejohn, Eddie Taylor and Johnny Young.
 He met and sat in with Muddy Waters at the Sutherland Hotel in Chicago.
 He told the Sacramento Bee, "Muddy started shaking his finger in my face and said, ‘You outta sight, boy!
 You play like a man!
 I know that sound.
 That's my sound.’"
 Muddy tried to hire Estrin as a sideman but Estrin did not receive the phone call, and moved back to the Bay Area.
 He met guitarist Charlie Baty in 1973 and they created Little Charlie & the Nightcats based in Sacramento, California.

 Estrin fronted Little Charlie & the Nightcats for 30 years and performed around the world.
 They were nominated four times for the Blues Music Award for Band of the Year.
 In 2008, Baty retired from touring.
 Guitarist Kid Andersen joined Estrin with previous band members Hansen and Farrell and they formed Rick Estrin & The Nightcats that same year.
 Norwegian born Alexander Pettersen joined the band in 2017 as the drummer.

 Since its inception, the band has played around the world, including the Notodden Blues Festivil in Norway, the Lucerne Blues Festival in Switzerland, the Caxias de Soul Festival in Brazil, the Monaghan Blues Festival in Ireland, the Efes Pilsen Festival in Turkey, and the Moulin Blues Festival in the Netherlands.
 In the United States they’ve played the North Atlantic Blues Festival, the Magic City Blues Festival and the Bayfront Blues Festival.
 Estrin performed at the Chicago Blues Festival in 2011 as part of the Alligator Records 40th anniversary concert.
 The band also performed at the Chicago Blues Festival in 2017.

 In May 2020, Estrin won a Blues Music Award in the 'Instrumentalist - Harmonica' category.
+At the 2025 version of the same ceremony, Rick Estrin & the Nightcaps were named 'Band of the Year'.